tawsif-zarif/lbm-solver-cnn/README.md

 # Install dependencies
 pip install numpy pandas matplotlib torch torchvision Usage1.
 Generate the DatasetRun the LBM simulation to generate the procedural dataset.
 This will populate the dataset_geometries/ directory with .npy masks and generate dataset_metrics.csv.Bashpython generate_dataset.py
 (Note: Generating a sufficient dataset—e.g., 500 iterations—is computationally intensive and may take several hours on a standard CPU).2.
 Train the Surrogate ModelOnce the dataset is populated, execute the training script.
-This script automatically handles the PyTorch Dataset loading, train/test splitting, and backpropagation loop.Bashpython train_cnn.py
+This script automatically handles the PyTorch Dataset loading, train/test splitting, and backpropagation loop. python train_cnn.py

-Known Limitations & Future WorkData Normalization: In the current implementation, the target metrics are not normalized before entering the CNN.
+# Known Limitations & Future WorkData Normalization
+In the current implementation, the target metrics are not normalized before entering the CNN.
 Because aerodynamic drag variance ($\sim 0.4$) is an order of magnitude larger than the variance of the convective heat transfer coefficient ($\sim 0.03$), the Mean Squared Error loss function disproportionately optimizes for drag.
 This leads to slight underfitting on the thermal predictions.
-Future iterations will implement standard score normalization ($z = (x - \mu) / \sigma$) on the training labels to ensure equal gradient weighting across both physical domains.Dataset Size: The current proof-of-concept relies on roughly 460 procedurally generated geometries.
+Future iterations will implement standard score normalization ($z = (x - \mu) / \sigma$) on the training labels to ensure equal gradient weighting across both physical domains.
+Dataset Size: The current proof-of-concept relies on roughly 460 procedurally generated geometries.
 Scaling the dataset to 5,000+ examples would likely eliminate remaining generalization errors.